zhoupgit/grafana/docs/sources/panels-visualizations/visualizations/gauge/index.md

 Show a calculated value based on all rows.

 - **Calculation -** Select a reducer function that Grafana will use to reduce many fields to a single value.
-For a list of available calculations, refer to [Calculation types][].
+For a list of available calculations, refer to [Calculation types](ref:calculation-types).
 - **Fields -** Select the fields display in the panel.

 #### All values